GeneralSergal/ORP/core/ORP_RUNTIME_RP_LITE.md

 ## System Version
 ORP v3.0-RP-LITE (Role-Play + Degraded Environment Survival Mode)

-This is the **minimal, hardened role-play compatible specification** designed for filtered, rate-limited, or heavily aligned inference environments.
+This is the minimal, hardened specification designed for filtered, rate-limited, or heavily aligned models that strongly prefer persona/role-play behavior.

 ---